jaggr2/node-red-contrib-aggregator/README.md

 2. if the msg.payload doesn't contain a number, the aggregator node raises an exception which can be caught with the Catch node

+#### Submit incomplete interval on start? option
+The Aggregator node aggregates on a whole unit of time selected.
+For example, every 4 hours starting at 12:30:00 will aggregate at [16:00:00], 20:00:00, 00:00:00 etc. The first aggregation result at 16:00:00, containing the values over the first "incomplete" timespan of 3.5 hours (12:30 - 16:00), is only outputted if the "Submit incomplete interval on start?" option is selected.
+If the option is not selected, the first output would be at 20:00 with the values between 16:00 and 20:00.

+In practise this option should be deselected if you have to ensure that all aggregation results are based on an equal timespan.
+If this is not an issue or you explicitly want also the first values aggregated for your application, then this option should be selected.

 ### Installation
 In your Node-RED directory, execute: